Biohybrid Materials and Protocell Research

 Study of replicating protocellular membrane models based on novel synthetic nucleolipids

-Dr. de la Escosura belongs to the Organic Chemistry Department at Universidad Autónoma de Madrid (UAM), and leads the research line of Biohybrid Materials and Systems Chemistry.
+Dr. de la Escosura belongs to the Organic Chemistry Department at Universidad Autónoma de Madrid (UAM), and leads the research group of Biohybrid Materials and Systems Chemistry.
 The group is concerned with the design and synthesis of new supramolecular and nanostructured hybrids from synthetic and biological components, and the study of their complex biological functions.
-After finding useful properties of protein capsids as nanoreactors and nanocontainers to incorporate different kinds of materials, we are currently working in areas that include biomedical applications and systems chemistry.
+After finding useful properties of protein capsids as nanoreactors and nanocontainers to incorporate different kinds of materials, we are currently working in areas that include biomedical applications and protocell research.

 One of our main long-term research goals is to develop synthetic chemical systems with emergent life-like properties (e.g., replication, adaptation, etc.) and integrated catalytic/metabolic mechanisms that produce the systems´ components.
 The resulting complex chemical networks will represent ‘simple’ models of protocells as efficient and self-sustaining autonomous functional systems.